xkhainguyen/torch-dynamics/README.md

     2. Build with CMake and test with Julia scripts
 3. Make it multi-threaded
    1. Copy generated files to `/cuda` directory, adapt wrapper files for your robot configuration
-   2. Build with `pip install .` and test with Python/PyTorch scripts
+   2. Build with `pip install .` and test with Julia/Python/PyTorch scripts for dynamics and trajopt

 ### Install Pinocchio
 Install dependencies